lucia-auth/lucia/documentation/collection/main/learn/basics/sessions.md

 ### Getting the session from requests

 The recommended way to read the session id is by using [`validateRequestHeaders()`](/reference/api/server-api#validaterequestheaders).
-It takes the standard `Request` object, check for CSRF using the `Origin` header, and return the session id stored in the cookie.
-This does not validate the session it self.
+It takes the standard `Request` object, checks for CSRF using the `Origin` header, and returns the session id stored in the cookie.
+This does not validate the session itself.

 ```ts
 import { auth } from "./lucia.js";